 z but not assign them any value at the moment.
 Using this short syntax, we can simply declare them all at once by separating each variable with a comma (

 var x; var y; var z;

 Which one is more readable and concise?

-Well, clearly the first one.
-This is the syntax we'll often use in our course when we declare multiple variables whose assignment isn't to be done immediately after the declaration.
+Clearly the first one.
+This is the syntax we'll use throughout this course when we want to declare multiple variables at once without any initializer.

 Rules for naming variables

 Almost all programming languages enforce certain rules on the programmer when naming variables.
 This is done to prevent one from creating names that could introduce ambiguity into the respective program.

 - Names can only contain alphanumeric characters (a-z, A-Z, 0-9) and the

 first-nameis invalid since it contains a hyphen (

 -) which is illegal to put in a variable name.